The E3 Program

 As a COAG initiative, the Commonwealth, States and Territories and New Zealand develop policy in consultation with Industry to improve the energy efficiency of appliances.

-In Australia, regulation (both mandatory and voluntary measures) is administered by the Australian GEMS Regulator, based in the Commonwealth Department of the Environment and Energy.
+In Australia, regulation (both mandatory and voluntary measures) is administered by the Australian GEMS Regulator, based in the Commonwealth Department of Industry, Science, Energy and Resources.

 Read more about the GEMS Regulator’s responsibilities.

 In New Zealand, the programme is administered by the Energy Efficiency and Conservation Authority.

 Read more about the Energy Efficiency and Conservation Authority.

 We improve the energy efficiency of appliances through a range of mandatory and voluntary measures, set out below.

 The Energy Rating Label is the visible face of our program.
 This label communicates the energy efficiency of an appliance through the use of stars as well as displaying the annual energy consumption.
 The more stars the less electricity used which results in lower running costs of an appliance.

 Minimum Energy Performance Standards